 What Formula is Closest to Breast Milk?

-If you want your baby’s formula to match breast milk as closely as possible, look for products that contain many of the natural components of breast milk.
+If you are trying t0 decide which formula is closest to breast milk as possible, look for products that contain many of the natural components of breast milk.
 For instance, Enfamil Enspire contains DHA, MFGM, and Lactoferrin.

-It’s considered one of the best matches to a mother’s breast milk, but keep in mind that these ingredients aren’t exactly the same as the natural components found in breast milk.
+It’s considered one of the best matches to a mother’s breast milk and probably the best formula for breastfed babies.
+However, keep in mind that these ingredients aren’t exactly the same as the natural components found in breast milk.
 There’s simply no way to mimic the goodness of breast milk entirely, but technology is taking us closer and closer.

 You may think of formula as a man-made version of breast milk, but that isn’t necessarily true.
 Research has uncovered the benefits of using cow milk as a base for infant formula.

-The trick is that the milk is altered and new ingredients are added to create a safer and more nourishing product for babies.
+The trick is that the milk is altered and new ingredients are added to create a safer, more nourishing product for babies and turn it into a formula most like breastmilk.
 This is why many formulas will advertise cow’s milk but it’s not safe to simply fill your baby’s bottle with the milk that you may drink as an adult.

 Many parents now favor these formulas, but make sure that the one you choose doesn’t utilize milk from cows fed antibiotics or human growth hormone.
 You should see this clearly marked on the label.
 You may also consider formulas based on goat milk, especially if your baby is allergic to cow milk.